Regulatory Affairs Specialists

 High School

 Take classes in math, science, government, social studies, and business.
 Strong communication skills are essential in the regulatory affairs field so be sure to take English, writing, and public speech classes.
-Also take computer science classes as knowledge of various computer software programs is important.
+Also take computer science classes as knowledge of various software programs is important.

 Postsecondary Education

 Most regulatory affairs specialists have a bachelors degree.
 The degrees vary in this profession and may be in areas such as business, economics, engineering, clinical science, public health, or even liberal arts.
 Employers prefer to hire managers who have advanced knowledge of regulatory affairs, which can be attained through a masters degree program.
-In addition, many regulatory affairs managers have previous work experience and training in areas such as business, engineering, marketing, pharmacy, or science.
+In addition, many regulatory affairs managers have previous work experience and training in areas such as business, engineering, marketing, pharmaceuticals, or science.

 Certification, Licensing, and Special Requirements